Jack Garner

-Jack Garner (born Jack Edward Bumgarner; September 19, 1926 – September 13, 2011) was an American actor.
+Jack Edward Garner (né Bumgarner; September 19, 1926 – September 13, 2011) was an American golf pro and part-time actor.
 He was the elder brother of James Garner.

 Early life and career

 Garner was born in Norman, Oklahoma, the son of Mildred Scott (née Meek) and Weldon Warren "Bill" Bumgarner.
 He was the second of three boys including actor James Garner (youngest) and Charles Bumgarner (oldest).
 The family operated a general store on Denver Corner in eastern Norman.
 The boys were sent to live with relatives after their mother died, while Garner's father remarried several times.

 Garner was a star athlete at Norman High School, playing on the state championship basketball team in 1945.
-Jack Garner played as a minor league baseball pitcher for a team affiliated with the Pittsburgh Pirates for eleven years.
-He then worked for several golf courses in Florida after leaving the minor leagues.Years later, brother James Garner wrote about Garner's athletic abilities in his memoir, "At Norman High, he was a point guard on a championship basketball team and quarterbacked an all-state football team...But his best sport was baseball: Jack was a pitcher in the Pittsburgh Pirates organization for 11 years.
+He pitched for a minor league baseball team affiliated with the Pittsburgh Pirates,. then worked for several golf courses in Florida.Years later, brother James wrote about Jack's athletic abilities in his memoir: "At Norman High, he was a point guard on a championship basketball team and quarterbacked an all-state football team...But his best sport was baseball: Jack was a pitcher in the Pittsburgh Pirates organization for 11 years.
 He was a better athlete than I was and a lot more outgoing.
 I was always in his footsteps."

-Garner became a longtime member of the Professional Golfers' Association, played competitively, and later became a golf pro at Oakmont Country Club in Glendale, California.
-His golf experience allowed him to coach at the country club and elsewhere.
-Garner taught Dan Aykroyd, his brother's co-star in the 1996 film My Fellow Americans, to properly swing a golf club for a scene in that movie.
+Garner became a longtime member of the Professional Golfers' Association, played competitively, and later became a golf pro, coaching at Oakmont Country Club in Glendale, California, and elsewhere.
+Garner taught Dan Aykroyd, co-star with James in the 1996 film My Fellow Americans, to properly swing a golf club for a scene in the movie.

 Acting

 Jack and James eventually moved to Los Angeles to reconnect with their father, who had relocated to southern California.
 Both changed their names to Garner after the move west.
 The third brother, Charles Bumgarner, who died in 1984 at the age of 60, remained in Norman and became a school administrator.
 Jack Garner entertained as the lead singer for the Coconut Grove nightclub, located in the now defunct Ambassador Hotel in Los Angeles early in his career.

 Garner began acting in television during the late 1960s.
-His roles included guest appearances on Love, American Style, The Bionic Woman, The Doris Day Show, Daniel Boone, The Green Hornet, Mannix, Medical Center and Murder, She Wrote.
+His roles included guest appearances on Love, American Style; The Bionic Woman; The Doris Day Show; Daniel Boone; The Green Hornet; Mannix; Medical Center and Murder, She Wrote.
 He appeared in The Rockford Files in more than twenty episodes of the show, usually in bit roles, though he assumed the recurring supporting role of the indecisive, fence-sitting Captain McEnroe in the show's final season.
 Garner later appeared in Bret Maverick portraying Jack the Bartender from 1981 to 1982.
 Garner reprised his Rockford Files role of McEnroe in a series of television movies based on the series from 1996 to 1999.

 Garner's film roles included Wild Rovers in 1971, Maverick in 1994, My Fellow Americans in 1996 and Sunset in 1988.